High Performance Team

 - Road ID or similar emergency identification band

-- Road bike with drop style handlebars (aero bars are not allowed)
+- Road bike with drop style handlebars (traditional aero bars are not allowed)

 - Bicycle-style helmet with a working chin strap (aero helmets are not allowed)